waltermatulich/note-taker-app/README.md

 # note-taker-app
-An app where you are prompted with existing notes on the left hand colum and new notes on the right hand column
+An app where you are prompted two blank text boxes.
+Title box on the top and a body box underneath.
+There's a column on the left hand side where there will be existing notes and in that column there will be a red garbage can to where if you press it, there will be a delete function enabled.
+And finally, when you type in whatever it is you input in the text boxes and you save it.
+It will save it to the left hand colum which I have previously mentioned.
+Cheers!